DSA Bands Class Syllabi

 • Intermediate to Advanced Music Performance – The make up of the class supports Wind Ensemble/Concert Band instrumentation.
 Scales, arpeggios and other academic tools are taught and assessed.
 Performance styles include classical wind band and chamber literature as well as solo, and chamber works.

-and Music History – Music Theory encompassing aural skills, rhythmic reading, composition, harmonic analysis and music history is a mandatory, companion course to Wind Ensemble.
+• Intermediate to Advanced levels of Music Theory, Music Notation, Ear Training, Composition and Music History – Music Theory encompassing aural skills, rhythmic reading, composition, harmonic analysis and music history is a mandatory, companion course to Wind Ensemble.
 The student understands that they will have different music instructors for various components of the music theory curriculum who will grade their ability and progress.
 This is reflected on the transcript as a separate Music Theory Honors grade.

 • Advanced Leadership – Friendly competition among classmates is part of the class curriculum through chair auditions, juries and other ability based assessments.
-Advanced spoken, written and musical communication is assessed throughout the class curriculum and becomes imperative for leadership development.• Advanced Artistic and Collaborative Responsibility – Students of the Wind Ensemble are expected to collaborate professionally and positively with all instructors conductors, guest conductors, visiting and resident artists.
-Students of the Wind Ensemble are also expected to work with each other in a professional, courteous, respectful manner to produce the highest result artistically.
+Advanced spoken, written and musical communication is assessed throughout the class curriculum and becomes imperative for leadership development.

 • Advanced Music/Styles History and Ethnicity Description